Keyj33k/ReverseShell/README.md

 ```
 cd ReverseShell
 ```
+You will found a file called reverseshell.py:

-Now you need to change the ip in the script!
+Now you need to change the ip in the script.

-After saving your custom backdoor you can test it:
+After saving your settings you can test it:

 - On the attacker machine:
 ```